College football rankings: Clemson, Alabama lead our preseason Top 25 for 2019 | NCAA.com

-With Clemson dominating Alabama in the National Championship Game to win the title for the 2018 college football season, it's time for an early look at the preseason Top 25 for the 2019 season.
+With Clemson dominating Alabama in the National Championship Game to win the title this college football season, it's time for an early, early look at the preseason Top 25 for the 2019 season.

 This is a very, very early look at next season, but here's how we think the rankings could look: